thatcherfreeman/utility-dctls/README.md

+## False Color Generator
+Generates a false color conversion for linear images.
+Draws middle gray at the specified value and sets a gray color for the values +/- half a stop from middle gray.
+Then, chooses random colors for each further stop.
+This allows you to measure contrast ratios in-camera.

+### DCTL Parameters
+**Middle Gray Value**: Middle gray value], 18% by default.

+**Number of steps**: Number of steps to convert to false color.
+Values outside this range will just be passed through.

+**Seed**: Specifies the random seed used to generate colors

 ## Halation DCTL
 DCTL that physically emulates film halation, intended for ACES Linear AP0 images.
 This is intended to be used in a linear gamma timeline.